 I am a postdoctoral fellow at McGill University in the department of Psychiatry.
-I am currently working on the links between social neuroscience in perinatal mental health and sleep at Phyllis Zelkowitz’ lab.
-I am also collaborating with Ian Gold‘s Neurophilosophy Lab (Culture, Mind and Brain research group) where I am working on projects on empathy, embodiment and social cognition.
+I am currently working on projects tackling the links between social cognition, sleep and meditation at Ian Gold‘s Neurophilosophy Lab (Culture, Mind and Brain research group).

 I have received an interdisciplinary PhD from the University of Montreal in Cognitive Neuroscience and Philosophy (advisors: Tore Nielsen, Sha Xin Wei).
 I have been working in the Dream and Nightmare Laboratory at the Center for Advanced Research in Sleep Medicine since 2004, where I have participated in research on sleep, dreaming, sleep paralysis, memory consolidation, nightmares, meditation and other consciousness phenomena.
 Since 2007 I have been collaborating with Concordia University’s Topological Media Lab.

 I am also a member of the coordinating committee of the Initiative for a Synthesis in Studies of Awareness and an affiliated Research Scientist at a new Manhattan-based interdisciplinary initiative, YHouse.

 My work is focused on interdisciplinary research of consciousness and experience across wake-sleep states.
 My research interests can be broadly divided into four main areas:

 1) Neurophenomenological empirical research on experiences during sleep (dreaming, hypnagogic states, parasomnias) in a variety of populations including experienced meditation practitioners, nightmare and sleep paralysis sufferers.